Alexander Burutin: Scientific activity

 Since retiring, he resumed his scientific activities.
 In 2012, he became a doktor nauk in technical sciences, got the professor degree (in 2011) and became a fellow (in 2017) of the Academy of Military Science (Russia).
 Author of over 80 scientific papers and publications.

 He was deputy director in charge of science activity of the Institute for Economic Safety and Strategic Planning of the Financial University under the Government of the Russian Federation.
 In 2013-2014, at the working group, he participated in preparing of the draft Federal Law "On Strategic Planning of the Russian Federation".

 Production activity

 In 2013, he was appointed advisor to the general director of JSC Atomredmetzoloto (ARMZ Uranium Holding), the main activity - interaction with government authorities.
 From August 2018 – present, is the Deputy General Director for Strategy.
 Along with issues related to the development and implementation of the ARMZ Uranium Holding Co. strategy, follows the interaction of the Rosatom mining division enterprises with the media and the public (government bodies, public, environmental organizations, the local population of the regions of presence, etc.)

 Since 2015, headed the board of directors of JSC Dalur, the youngest and most effective asset of ARMZ Uranium Holding, engaged in the extraction of uranium using an environmentally friendly method of underground leaching.

 In 2017, appointed the Head of the Expert Council of the State Duma Committee on Defence.

 Family

-He is married, has two sons (both became militaries).
+He is married, has two sons (both became soldiers).